BHObserver/Vet-Clinic-Database/README.md

-**Vet Clinic Database** is a database created on MySql that stores data about animal clinic.
+**Vet Clinic Database** is a database created on PostgreSQL that stores data about animal clinic.

 ## 🛠 Built With <a name="built-with"></a>